Fonta1n3/FullyNoded/Readme.md

 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.14
+- Fix bug where tor thread was not fully refreshing.
+Just pull home table to refresh your tor thread.

 ## Changes v0.1.13
 - Add QR quick connect based on the btcrpc:// uri
 - Add ability to generate and refresh V3 cookie auth keys in the app